neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 }
 ```

+The math is simple:
+`font size = 16px + (0.01 * screen width)`.
 Nineteen pixels at a 300px viewport, twenty-six pixels at a 1000px viewport...
 Granted, for folks with ultra-wide 8K monitors,
 this scaling might get out of hand.

 Fortunately, CSS also has a `clamp` function!
 If the font size should scale between `16px` and `24px`,
-we could twiddle the fluid values to find scaling that feels good:
+we could twiddle with the values to find scaling that feels good:

 ```css
 p {